International Programs

 Semester- and Year-Long Exchange Opportunities

-Northeastern has established formal partnerships with over forty universities in twenty countries around the world.
-Through these partnerships, both undergraduate and graduate students have opportunities to study for one or two semesters at an international partner university (IPU) to enhance their understanding of other cultures and ecosystems, to deepen their grasp of global and international affairs, and to engage in intensive language study, etc. International students enrolled at NEIU on a F-1 visa can also participate in these exchange opportunities.
+NEIU has established formal partnerships with over forty universities on six of the seven continents.
+Through these partnerships, both undergraduate and graduate students have opportunities to study for one or two semesters at an international partner university to enhance their understanding of other cultures, to deepen their grasp of global and international affairs, and to engage in intensive language study, etc. International students enrolled at NEIU on a F-1 visa can also participate in these exchange opportunities.
 During their time abroad at an IPU as exchange students, NEIU students remain registered, and pay their tuition and fees to NEIU.
 For this reason, federal financial aid may still be used to cover these costs.
-In addition, NEIU students regularly qualify for special study abroad scholarships: e.g., HACU Scholarship; IIE Midwest, Gilman, Borman, Freeman Asia, Organization of American States, etc. For more information about studying abroad and about NEIU's IPUs, visit the OIP website, or contact OIP at International-Programs@neiu.edu, or by phone at +1-773-442-4796.
+In addition, NEIU students regularly qualify for special study abroad scholarships: e.g., HACU Scholarship; IIE Midwest, Gilman, Borman, Freeman Asia, Organization of American States, etc. For more information about studying abroad and about NEIU's IPUs, visit the OIP website, or contact OIP at International-Programs@neiu.edu, or by phone at +1-773-442-4799.

-Northeastern faculty offer another type of study abroad experience through short study tours that they lead each year.
-On these trips, which last 5-21 days, students are able to enhance their understanding of other cultures and habitats, deepen their cultural sensitivity, learn history on location, and increase their intercultural competencies while earning credit Recent tours have taken students to Belize, Burundi, China, Colombia, France, Ghana, India, Italy, Japan and Switzerland.
-For more information consult OIP's website, or contact OIP at International-Programs@neiu.edu, or +1-773-442-4796.
+NEIU faculty offer another type of study abroad experience through short-term Study Tours that they lead each year.
+On these trips, which typically last between 1-3 weeks, students are able to enhance their understanding of other cultures and habitats, deepen their cultural sensitivity, learn history on location, and increase their intercultural competencies while earning credit Recent tours have taken students to Belize, Burundi, China, Ecuador, Italy, Japan, and Spain.
+For more information, please consult OIP's website, or contact OIP at International-Programs@neiu.edu, or call +1-773-442-5493.

 Visiting Scholars